England Football Online

 Beyond England

 Served with the Royal Naval Air Service from 27 April 1915 and the RAF from 1 April 1918, discharged 30 April 1920.
-Had a spell as an FA instructor to Kent Secondary Schoolboys in 1934, but decided to become the assistant manager at Tottenham Hotspur FC instead, in February 1935.
+Following a season coaching Leicestershire CC in 1934, had a spell as an FA instructor to Kent Secondary Schoolboys, but decided to become the assistant manager at Tottenham Hotspur FC instead.
 He was also a director of John Wisden & Co., the sports outfitters and publishing firm. - An English Football Internationalists' Who's Who.
 Douglas Lamming (1990).
 Hatton Press, p.118.

 British Championship Competition